chriztheanvill/cris_gamedev_journey.github.io/_posts/2025-06-07-engine_ecs.md

 ## 🧬 Future Roadmap

-We’re actively exploring next-gen patterns and features:
+I actively exploring next-gen patterns and features:

 - **Archetypes**: Testing archetype-based storage as an alternative to SparseSets
 - **Multithreading**: Job system for PhysicsSystem inspired by `entt::scheduler`